BaMana - Case Study

 The highlight of this app, in my opinion, is the menu.

-Users can effortlessly skip dishes that are irrelevant to them, even if they have uncommon allergies, for example.
+Users can effortlessly skip dishes that are irrelevant to them, even if their dietary preferences are not common.

 For some this may not make much difference, but for others, it can significantly simplify their lives.

-In this project, one of the most useful things I learned was that even if you have a very simple idea it would probably require more complexity than you would expect.
+In this project, one of the most useful things I learned was that even if you have a very simple idea, it could get more complex than you would expect.